fannynabis/chameleon-documentation-en/seite_bearbeiten__module_anlegen.md

 ~~Bei einem bereits angelegten Modul gelangen Sie ebenfalls über ***Funktionen*** in das Kontextmenü zum Bearbeiten:~~

-When you have an still existing module, you can also manage it in the context menu via **Functions**.
+When you have an still existing module, you can also manage it in the context menu via **Functions**:

 ![](bild20.png)